gdbooks/3DCollisions/Intermission0/README.md

 ## Application Behaviours

 One of the things that bothers me is that all of our sample code contains a lot of copy/paste code.
 So i want to move a lot of that into the base ```Application``` class.
 The things i really want to move are: Rendering the origin, resizing the window and making the camera rotate.

+Additionally, the unit tests write red text constantly, i want to add a LogError function to make writing unit tests less verbose.

 We have to move this functionality into the ```Application``` class without breaking the existing samples.
 I propose we just copy / paste the code into the implementation of the base class, with new variable names.